John A. Gupton College has a distinguished history.

 new, modern, fully equipped facility located at 1616 Church Street.

 In keeping with the philosophy of educating the total person, John A. Gupton College has been accredited by both the Southern Association of Colleges and Schools Commission on Colleges since 1971 and the American Board of Funeral Service Education since 1946.
-The College offers an accredited Associate of Arts Degree in Funeral Service, Associate of Applied Science Degree in Funeral Service, and a non-accredited Funeral Directors Certificate program.
+The College offers an accredited Associate of Arts Degree in Funeral Service, an Associate of Applied Science Degree in Funeral Service, and a non-accredited Funeral Directors Certificate program.
 The Certificate program meets the State of Tennessee educational requirements for a funeral director.

 Gupton College was the first independent institution of Funeral Service Education to earn